 France Cocktail: Kir Royale

-The Kir Royale is a celebratory twist on the classic French cocktail, the Kir.
+The Kir Royale is a celebratory twist on the classic cocktail from France, the Kir.
 The Kir was named after Canon Felix Kir, a priest and mayor of the town of Dijon, who combined local white wine with blackcurrant liqueur for a beverage that was both hearty and light.

 Tip: The Kir Royale is even more refreshing, replacing the white wine with champagne!